Mohammad-Ashikul-Islam/Mohammad-Ashikul-Islam/README.md

 # Hi👋, I'm Mohammad Ashikul Islam

-I'm a **Software Engineer** with professional experience in building scalable, maintainable, and secure web applications and enterprise systems.
+I'm a Software Engineer focused on building scalable, maintainable, and secure web applications.
-I specialize in full-stack development, with strong backend expertise, modular architecture, security best practices, and frontend proficiency.
+I specialize in full-stack development with strong backend expertise, modular architecture, and frontend skills.
-I am also an avid problem solver and competitive programmer, with experience across multiple platforms.
+An avid problem solver and competitive programmer, I have experience across multiple platforms.

 You can explore my work or connect with me: